 In Section \ref{secIV} I studied the approach of the $q\qb$ bound state wave functions to the Dirac ones.
 Since the exact expressions are known it should be possible to take the $\sqrt{V'}/m_2 \to 0$ limit analytically in the $\kum(a,b,z)$ functions.
 I left this for future work and instead chose a numerical example in the rest frame.
 The difference $M-m_2$ converged to a constant value for the Dirac energy $M_D$, as shown in \fig{f1} (left).
 The difference between the $q\qb$ and Dirac wave functions also converged $\propto 1/m_2$ (\fig{f1}, right).
 The $x$-dependence of the wave functions were compared in \fig{f2} for $m_2 = 20\,\sqrt{V'}$, showing good agreement in the range where $V'|x| \ll m_2$.

-In conclusion, the dynamics of a light quark bound to a heavy quark in the 't Hooft model is described by the Dirac equation in all frames, up to an irrelevant Lorentz contraction.
+In conclusion, the dynamics of a light quark bound to a heavy quark in QCD$_2$ is described by the Dirac equation with a linear Coulomb potential in all frames, when using the method of \cite{Hoyer:2025cpf}.
 This study can be extended to $D=3+1$ dimensions given a relativistic bound state framework.
 The approach described in Section VIII of \cite{Hoyer:2021adf} should provide this.